 The storage requirements for several widely grown tender perennials are provided below.

 Cut the plants back to within 4 to 6 inches of the ground a few days after a hard, killing frost.
-Then carefully dig up the canna clumps with a spade or fork.
+Then, carefully dig up the canna clumps with a spade or fork.
 Leave a small amount of soil around the cannas.
 Allow them to dry for one to two days.
-Afterward, place the canna rhizomes in large boxes, crates, or in mesh bags.
+Afterward, place the canna rhizomes in large boxes, crates, or mesh bags.
 Store in a cool (40 to 50°F), dry location.

 Dig up the plants after the first fall frost.
 Cut off the foliage.
 Dry the corms or tubers in a warm, dry location for 1 or 2 weeks.
 After drying, bury the corms or tubers in peat moss or wood shavings and store them in an area with a temperature of 55 to 60°F. This storage temperature is a little warmer than most tender perennials.